All Episodes

 I know Alex professionally.

-I know what he is, I know what he isn't.
+I know what he isn't.

-And so when when I see people rushing to all these assumptions and accusations, many of them just wildly crazy, it's really honed my ability to not leap to any ridiculous assumptions or conclusions that I don't know.
+And so when I see people rushing to all these assumptions and accusations, many of them just wildly crazy, it's really honed my ability to not leap to any ridiculous assumptions or conclusions that I don't know.

 And look, we can speculate and talk about all things, but when I go on air, it's totally different.

-I don't want to go on air and jump to a conclusion about somebody that I don't know that other people might know and respect, and then make myself look like an idiot, as so many people have done about Alex Jones.
+I don't want to go on air and jump to a conclusion about somebody that I don't know that other people might know and respect and then make myself look like an idiot as so many people have done about Alex Jones.

-And so I I hope that makes sense.
+And so I hope that makes sense.

-Uh here's the other thing.
+Here's the other thing.

-I am, I am as about, I mean, really, it's not even like a good thing.
+I am, I am, as about, I mean, really, it's not even like a good thing, but it is what it is.

 I am addicted to media.